cecilialeung05/capstone-project-focusflow/README.md

 # MVP FocusFlow: Your All-in-One Productivity Manager

 ## Overview

-FocusFlow is a modern productivity tool designed to allows users to create, organize, and track their tasks and notes, helping them stay focused and productive.
-Key featuresinclude  tag linking and filtering, as well as a standalone timer.

 ## Problem Space
 Existing task managers can be too complex or lack proper note-taking integration.
 FocusFlow solves this by combining both in a seamless experience, eliminating the need for multiple apps.

 ## User Profile
 This app is designed for individuals who:
 - Need an intuitive task management system.
 - Want to combine notes and tasks in one platform.